-3) Proposed measures to reduce or control noise impacts, if any:

-8. LAND AND SHORELINE USE
+- 3) Proposed measures to reduce or control noise impacts, if any: Not applicable.
+This is a non-project proposal. - 8.
+LAND AND SHORELINE USE - a.

-a.
 What is the current use of the site and adjacent properties?

-b.
+Not applicable.
+This is a non-project proposal. - b.
 Has the site been used for agriculture?
 If so, describe.

-c.
+Not applicable.
+This is a non-project proposal. - c.
 Describe any structures on the site.

-d.
+Not applicable.
+This is a non-project proposal. - d.
 Will any structures be demolished?
 If so, what?

-e.
+Not applicable.
+This is a non-project proposal. - e.
 What is the current zoning classification of the site?

-f.
+Not applicable.
+This is a non-project proposal. - f.
 What is the current comprehensive plan designation of the site?

-g.
+Not applicable.
+This is a non-project proposal. - g.
 If applicable, what is the current shoreline master program designation of the site?

-h.
+- h.
 Has any part of the site been classified as an "environmentally sensitive" area?
 If so, specify.

-i.
+Not applicable.
+This is a non-project proposal. - Not applicable.
+This is a non project proposal. - i.
 Approximately how many people would reside or work in the completed project?

 j.
 Approximately how many people would the completed project?
+Not applicable.
+This is a non-project proposal.

-k.
-Proposed measures to avoid or reduce displacement impacts, if any:

-1. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+- k.
+Proposed measures to avoid or reduce displacement impacts, if any: Not applicable.
+This is a non-project proposal. - 1.
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: Not applicable.
+This is a non-project proposal. - 9.
+HOUSING - a.

-9. Housing

-a.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing.

-b.
+Not applicable.
+This is a non-project proposal. - b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.

-c.
-Proposed measures to reduce or control housing impacts, if any:
+Not applicable.
+This is a non-project proposal. - c.
+Proposed measures to reduce or control housing impacts, if any: Not applicable.
+This is a non-project proposal.